craftcms/cms/docs/testing/testing.md

 ::: tip
 Testing is all about strategy and approaches.
 Manual testing and automated testing work best together.
-You can use your judgement to detect/prevent issues that computers cannot see and computers can execute many tests very quickly.
+You can use your judgement to detect/prevent issues that computers cannot see whilst computers can execute many tests in short time.
 :::
 ### Unit testing
 Many definitions exist regarding unit testing.
 Fundamentally a unit test is focused on testing